-*TO RECONSTITUTE MORELS: RINSE MORELS, SOAK 8 OZ.
-LIQUID PER OUNCE OF MORELS FOR 20 MINUTES, OR IN MILK IN THE FRIDGE OVERNIGHT.
+*TO RECONSTITUTE MORELS: RINSE MORELS, SOAK 2 CUPS OF COLD LIQUID PER OUNCE OF MORELS FOR 20 MINUTES, OR IN MILK IN THE FRIDGE OVERNIGHT.
 STRAIN THROUGH PAPER TOWEL OR FILTER AND RETAIN LIQUID FOR USE IN FUTURE RECIPES.

 *TO RECONSTITUTE: MATSUTAKE, PORTABELLA, SLICED SHITAKE AND ALL OTHER TYPES OF DRIED MUSHROOMS EXCEPT SHITAKE.
-RINSE MUSHROOMS AND THEN SOAK THEM IN 8 OZ.
-HOT WATER PER 1 OZ MUSHROOMS OR OTHER HOT LIQUID PER OUNCE OF MUSHROOMS FOR 10-15 MINUTES IF IN A HURRY.
+RINSE MUSHROOMS AND THEN SOAK THEM IN 2 CUPS OF COLD WATER PER 1 OZ MUSHROOMS OR OTHER COLD LIQUID PER OUNCE OF MUSHROOMS FOR 30 MINUTES IF IN A HURRY.
 FOR BEST RESULTS, SOAK IN COLD WATER FOR 8 HOURS OR OVERNIGHT.
 STRAIN THROUGH A COFFEE FILTER, OR PAPER TOWEL AND RETAIN LIQUID IF NEEDED.
 FOR SHITAKE WE RECOMMEND SOAKING THEM IN WATER FOR A MINIMUM OF A 1/2 HOUR.
 THE BEST IS OVERNIGHT IN THE REFRIGERATOR.
 THE WHOLE SHITAKE ARE VERY TOUGH THEREFORE THEY NEED THE LONGEST TIME TO RECONSTITUTE.
-Please do not put too much liquid in to reconstitute your mushrooms, otherwise your liquid will have more flavor than your mushrooms.
-It is better to have to add the liquid than losing the flavor.

 Can I freeze my fresh mushrooms?